fricy/Irrigation_controller/docs/Home Assistant.md

 The device has not been tested with ZHA, and is not supported.

-In theory a firmware with up to 14 zones could be operated in a limited mode using ZHA out of the box, as the Zone switches and the Cycle switches are standard Zigbee clusters that should be autodetected by ZHA after pairing.
+In theory a firmware with maximum 14 zones could be operated in a limited mode using ZHA out of the box, as the Zone switches and the Cycle switches are standard Zigbee clusters that should be autodetected by ZHA after pairing.
 For more zones the firmware would likely need to be compiled with increased binding table size, see B11 in [TODO list](docs/TODO%20list.md) for the external component change.

-However custom clusters would need ZHA support to be loaded, and Zigbee time is not operational on ZHA at the time of writing this document.
+However custom clusters would need ZHA support to be loaded, and Zigbee time sync is not available on ZHA as of this moment.
 This means most device configuration would need to be done on the device UI.